What Is It?

 An organizational framework is simply a way of thinking about an organization and its stakeholders that allows leaders to decide which elements warrant attention, development, and integration with other elements so there is an authentic, intentional, cohesive, and capable way of both running and developing the business and developing individuals in the process.
 Ideally, everyone approaches this deliberately such that the intersections of employees’ most desired growth areas intersect with high-impact areas for the business so that capacity is growing at multiple levels: people, teams, functions, and enterprise, and it’s a win-win partnership between individuals and the organization.

-The Adaptive Flow model shown below is my attempt at identifying the elements I believe should be addressed with every organization and stakeholder to create win-win relationships and ongoing customer relevance and satisfaction.
+The Adaptive Flow model shown above is my attempt at identifying the elements I believe should be addressed with every organization and stakeholder to create win-win relationships and ongoing customer relevance and satisfaction.
 Our business is focused on individual and organizational adaptability by helping people thrive in complexity so you’ll see that we emphasize elements that help organizations sense, experiment, and learn (i.e., adapt) better than the competition.
 We believe an organization can do that when individuals (1) maximize meaning, autonomy, growth, impact, and contribution/creativity in their lives and (2) develop skills to navigate in complex environments and develop mental complexity greater than their environmental complexity (or else the leader’s capacity acts as a brake on results).

 Every organization should design a framework that works well for them; there is no one “right” organizational framework because people will view organizations differently, circumstances change, and/or they’ll choose to only focus on certain items.
 You’re using a framework properly when it makes collaboration clearer, more effective, and (hopefully) more enjoyable.
 If you are truly clear on your actual values and purpose, the framework can help you articulate an employee value proposition that repels the wrong people and immediately draws the right people to you.
 However, if you say one thing but do another, the use of a framework broadly shared amongst stakeholders will quickly identify your incongruities.
 You will need to be “all in” to be both aspirational, honest, transparent about your current “state”, and credible with your plans to close those gaps or people will become cynical fast.